bravesoftdz/TsmPluginFx/README.md

-# TsmPluginFramework - Plugin framework for TransModeler traffic simulator.
+# TsmPluginFramework - Plugin Framework for TransModeler Traffic Simulator

 TsmPluginFramework enables development of TransModeler plugins with integrated scripted GUI, parameter configurations, and user's core business logic - all in a unified workflow.